rgfaber/go-robby/README.md

 - to **gain experience with architecture** in the context of a golang implementation
 - implement an **event-driven and -sourced application in golang**
 - maybe end up with **a fun game**

-## Approach

-- Since we have no experience with golang to speak of at the start of this project, we will just play around in the [sandbox] first, before we try to make an actual first version of the game.

 ## Reference Material